The BEST Way To Build Your House

 There Is A Better Way To Build

 Remember last week, when I discussed the different ways to get your house built?
-Well there was one building delivery method I didn't talk about.
+We learned that fun phrase: project delivery method.
+Well there was one method I didn't talk about.
 IT'S THE BEST ONE.
 This delivery method is called... drumroll please...
 Collaborative Construction!

-*You should at least skim my previous article on building delivery methods.
+*You should at least skim my previous article on project delivery methods.
 It will help you understand why this one is special.

 Technically, Collaborative Construction (CC) is a type of Construction Management in which the Manager acts as the Owner's Agent.
 HOWEVER, it differs in a few ways making it also very similar to Design/Build.

 Back in February 2015 a fantastic contractor friend of mine, Theresa DeMarco, took me along with her to the International Builder's Show in Las Vegas.
 Aside from getting more time with T, which was amazing, I met two other people who turned out to be some of my favorite building industry pros.
 Dianne Sheridan, the most passionate lighting designer I've ever met, and Ed Earl, the Construction Management guru.

 One night, the four of us went to dinner.
 We were a cool-as-hell, mold-breaking, motley crew.
 Three vivacious ladies and one truely gentle gentleman.
 We talked for hours about the construction industry.
 What was awesome about it and what we wanted to change...
 I felt empowered sitting at the table with three other people who wanted to change people's lives for the better.
 Through construction!
 This was an architecture nerd's dream.

 Two years later, the four of us still stay in touch.
 I continue to be amazed by the action they take to change our industry for the better.
 I'm sure I'll be talking more about them but right now, I have to tell you about Ed Earl's brain child: Collaborative Construction.

 This information is adapted from Ed's article "A Better Way to Build."
 Click here to download the original.